harrisonde/iee/readme.md

         receiver.message(response, event)
     }

-    // Receive a message on domain B. receiver.listen('confirm', function(event){
+    // Receive a message from domain A and reply. receiver.listen('confirm', function(event){
         reply({
             event: 'response',